open-rmf/crossflow/handbook/src/workflow_reflection.md

 > [!WARNING]
 > At the time of this writing, the inject operation is not yet available as a JSON
 > diagram operation.
 This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).
-> In the meantime it can be put into a JSON diagram with a [section](./workflow_sections.md) builder.
+> In the meantime it can be put into a JSON diagram via the [section](./workflow_sections.md) builder operation.

 ## Collect

 > [!WARNING]
 > At the time of this writing, the collect operation is not yet available as a JSON
 > diagram operation.
 This is being tracked by [#59](https://github.com/open-rmf/crossflow/issues/59).
-> In the meantime it can be put into a JSON diagram with a [section](./workflow_sections.md) builder.
+> In the meantime it can be put into a JSON diagram via the [section](./workflow_sections.md) builder operation.

 Collect was [already covered](./collect.md) under synchronization, but it can also be considered a reflective operation.
 It creates a point in the workflow